Blep-JurassicJelly/Currency-Converter/README.md

 Fixer API will be used for the currency information Thank you for reading this message from some unknown twat on the internet -Blep

+The external libary used was currency converter [pip install --user currencyconverter]